hybridsjs/hybrids/README.md

 #### Arrays

-For iteration, an expression should return an `array` with a list of content expressions.
+For iteration, expression should return an `array` with a list of content expressions.
 Items can be primitive values, nested templates as well as nested arrays.

 ```javascript
 html`